xiaowenyuan/snakes_and_ladders/README.md

 The player wins if they roll more than the required amount of steps to reach the end square (ie if `s` is the steps to the end square, player wins as long as `dice_roll > s`).
 There is no need to roll a precise amount.

+## The Board
+After each dice roll, the script will print out the current state of the board.
+Each square is numbered, and may contain the following letters at the right side of the number:

+* `SHXX`: this refers to Snake Head.
+The number `XX` refers to where the snake tail (and hence the square the player will end up on) is.
+* `ST`: this refers to Snake Tail.
+* `LBXX`: this refers to Ladder Bottom.
+The number `XX` refers to where the ladder top (and hence the square the player will end up on) is.
+* `LT`: this refers to Ladder Top.

+The left side of each square number may show the players' tokens.
+Players can occupy the same square without any consequences.

 ## Files
 * `script.py`: This is the file that runs the game.
 * `test.py`: This file contains testing functions, specifically the generation of snakes and ladders.